 If you are arriving from overseas at Edinburgh Airport there are three ways of getting into Edinburgh.
 You can travel by:

-Tram which takes you into the city centre and terminates at York Place.
-(However by spring 2023 the tram is set to go all the way to Newhaven).
+Tram which takes you into the city centre and terminates at Newhaven.
 There is a set fare from the airport to the city centre.
 For up to date prices click this link

 Airlink Bus

 The Airlink bus (service 100) runs between the airport and the city centre, reaching Waverley Bridge railway station in 25 minutes.
-A single adult ticket costs £ 4.50 ( US$ 6.20) and an open return is £ 7.50 ( US$ 10.30).
-A child ticket is £ 2 ( US$ 2.70) for a single and £ 3 ( US$ 4.10) for a return.
-For more details and prices regardiing other services click this link
+A single adult ticket costs £ 5.50 ( US$ 6.20) and an open return is £ 8.00 ( US$ 10.30).
+A child ticket is £ 2.75 ( US$ 2.70).
+For more details, how to pay and prices regarding other services click this link

 Taxi